-In addition, under our LP Agreement, a unitholder wishing to nominate a person to our Board at the 2021 Annual Meeting of Limited Partners (but not include such nomination in the proxy statement) or wishing to make a proposal with respect to any other matter (but not include such proposal in the proxy statement) at the 2021 Annual Meeting of Limited Partners, must submit advance notice of the director nomination or unitholder proposal, as well as the required information specified in our LP Agreement, to our Corporate Secretary at our principal executive offices no earlier than January 18, 2021 and no later than February 17, 2021; provided, however, if the 2021 Annual Meeting of Limited Partners occurs on a date more than 30 days earlier or 70 days later than the anniversary of the Annual Meeting, then to be timely the required information must be delivered by the unitholder no later than 90 days prior to and no earlier than 120 days prior to the 2021 Annual Meeting of Limited Partners or 10 days following the day on which public announcement (in a filing under the Exchange Act or by press release) of the date of the 2021 Annual Meeting of Limited Partners is first made by our Board.
-A unitholder's notice of proposal shall include (i) a brief description of the business desired to be brought before the meeting, the reasons for conducting such business at the meeting and any material interest in such business of such unitholder and the beneficial owner, if any, on whose behalf the proposal is made; and (ii) as to the unitholder giving the notice and the beneficial owner, if any, on whose behalf the nomination or proposal is made, (a) the name and address of such unitholder, as they appear on the Company's books, and of such beneficial owner and (b) the class and number of LP Units that are owned beneficially and held of record by such unitholder and such beneficial owner.
+In addition, under our LP Agreement, a unitholder wishing to nominate a person to our Board at the 2022 Annual Meeting of Limited Partners (but not include such nomination in the proxy statement) or wishing to make a proposal with respect to any other matter (but not include such proposal in the proxy statement) at the 2022 Annual Meeting of Limited Partners, must submit advance notice of the director nomination or unitholder proposal, as well as the required information specified in our LP Agreement, to our Corporate Secretary at our principal executive offices no earlier than February 9, 2022 and no later than March 11, 2022; provided, however, if the 2022 Annual Meeting of Limited Partners occurs on a date more than 30 days before or more than 70 days after the date that is the one year anniversary of the Annual Meeting, then to be timely the required information must be delivered by the unitholder (i) no earlier than the close of business 120 days prior to the actual date of the 2022 Annual Meeting of Limited Partners and (ii) no later than the close of business 90 days prior to the 2022 Annual Meeting of Limited Partners or 10 days following the day on which public announcement (in a filing under the Exchange Act or by press release) of the date of the 2022 Annual Meeting of Limited Partners is first made by our Board.
+A unitholder's notice of proposal shall include (i) a brief description of the business desired to be brought before the meeting, the reasons for conducting such business at the meeting and any material interest in such business of such unitholder and any of its Affiliates or Associates (as such terms are defined in the LP Agreement) and the beneficial owner, if any, on whose behalf the proposal is made; and (ii) as to the unitholder giving the notice and the beneficial owner, if any, on whose behalf the nomination or proposal is made, (a) the name and address of such unitholder, as they appear on the Company's books, and of such beneficial owner and (b) the class and number of LP Units that are owned beneficially and held of record by such unitholder and such beneficial owner.
 See "Consideration of Director Nominees; New Nominees for Director - Limited Partner Nominees" for a discussion of the information required to be submitted with unitholder director nominations.
 The requirements for advance notice of unitholder proposals under the LP Agreement does not apply to proposals properly submitted under Rule 14a-8 under the Exchange Act, as those unitholder proposals are governed by Rule 14a-8.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any director nomination or unitholder proposal that does not comply with the LP Agreement and other applicable requirements.